PratyushTripathy/COINS/README.md

 There are two ways of accessing the tool, one is the Python script, which can be found [here](/PythonTool).
 Second way of using is the QGIS plugin, source code and details are [here](/QGISplugin).

 The detailed description of the workflow is decribed in mentioned in the following journal article.<br/>
-### Tripathy, P., Rao, P., Balakrishnan, K., & Malladi, T. An open-source tool to extract natural continuity and hierarchy of urban street networks.
+### Tripathy, P., Rao, P., Balakrishnan, K., & Malladi, T. (forthcoming).
+An open-source tool to extract natural continuity and hierarchy of urban street networks.